10 Tips on How to Afford Christmas as a Single Parent (on a Low Income)

 In the lead up to Christmas, try to do as many inexpensive, Christmassy things as possible.
 If the children are not old enough to have outgrown it, make lots of decorations.
 It's so much cheaper than buying them, and you can bond over it.
 Make snowflakes for the window and things to hang on the tree.
 If you have paper or card, pens and scissors, glue and perhaps some glitter and tissue paper, you have everything you need.

 Make Christmas biscuits or cakes, or even a gingerbread house.
-Once you have all the ingredients, making your own treats is cheaper buying them and it's more fun as well.
-What's more, you can make extra and take them as gifts for grandparents, aunts and uncles, and even friends and neighbours.
+Once you have all the ingredients, making your own treats are cheaper buying them and it's more fun as well.
+What's more, you can make extra and take them as gifts for grandparents, aunts and uncles, and even friends and neighbors.